dipperalbel/llm_etl_pipeline/README.md

 * **`extraction/`**: Contains the core methods and classes dedicated to the extraction of raw data from the PDF documents, including PDF conversion and text segmentation
 * **`transformation/`**: This directory contains the classes and functions responsible for transforming and validating the extracted data.
 This includes data cleaning and deduplication logic.
 * **`typings/`**: This folder is dedicated to custom Python type hints, which facilitate dynamic analysis checks across the project, particularly within the `extraction` and `transformation` packages.

+Within the `extraction`, `transformation`, and `typings` sub-folders, you will find additional sub-folders named `public` and `internal`.
+These indicate whether the methods and classes within are designed for public consumption or internal project use, respectively.

+## Data Validation with Pydantic

+Data validation is a cornerstone of this project's reliability.
+To enforce strict data integrity, we've heavily leveraged the `Pydantic` package.

+Every public method in the project is adorned with a call_validate decorator, ensuring that data conforms to predefined schemas at the point of invocation.
+Furthermore, most of the project's classes, such as Document and MonetaryInformation, were designed with immutability in mind.
+This means that once an object of these classes is initialized, its field values cannot be altered, preventing unintended data corruption.
+We've applied this rigorous validation and immutability to public interfaces, while private methods, which are internal to the class's operations, do not have these same constraints.

 ## Design Choices and Approach